Risks for non-melanoma skin cancer

 Light-coloured skin, eyes and hair

-People with fair or light-coloured skin have a higher risk of developing non-melanoma skin cancer than people with other skin types.
+People with fair or light-coloured skin and many freckles have a higher risk of developing non-melanoma skin cancer than people with other skin types such as black or brown skin.
 People with blonde or red hair and blue, green or grey eyes also have a higher risk of developing non-melanoma skin cancer.
-Their risk is greater because people with these features have less melanin.
+The risk is greater because people with these features have less melanin.
 Melanin is what gives colour to your skin, hair and eyes.
-Experts think that it also helps protect the skin from UVR.
-People with a fair or light-coloured skin who had very bad sunburns at an early age have the highest risk for non-melanoma skin cancers.
+It's believed that melanin also helps protect the skin from UVR.
+People with fair or light-coloured skin who have had very bad sunburns at an early age have the highest risk for non-melanoma skin cancer

 Albinism is a condition that causes a lack of melanin in the skin, eyes and hair.
 People with this condition burn easily, increasing their risk of developing non-melanoma skin cancer.